marilius12/taxes/pages/common-mistakes.md

 Most countries consider not only the time you spend there, but also the ties you have with that country.
 In most cases, if your **center of vital interests** is in your home country, then you are deemed its tax resident, even if you spend less than 183 days there.

 For example, if you travel abroad throughout the year but your family, primary residence, or other residential ties are in your home country, you are still subject to its taxes.
-There are some nuances - for example, in Georgia, you automatically become a tax resident after 183 days, so you may end up a tax resident of two countries, and if there isn't a DTT, you may have to pay (some) taxes to both.
+There are some nuances - for example, in Georgia, you automatically become a tax resident after 183 days, so you may end up being a tax resident of two countries, and if there isn't a DTT, you may have to pay (some) taxes to both.

 > If I live 4 months in 3 different countries, I don't have to pay taxes anywhere.